cloudevents/spec/cloudevents/extensions/opcua.md

 field `MetaDataVersion`.
 - Constraints
   - OPTIONAL
-  - Can be omitted if `dataschema` is used
+  - MAY be omitted if `dataschema` is used

 ### opcuastatus